The Tomato Tart

 While chili in summer would have once a daunting thought, my slow cooker has made things much easier.
 I stood over a hot stove for all of 20 minutes- just long enough to brown my gorgeous grass-fed meats.
 If you don’t have a slow-cooker, you can do this on the stove top too.
 I love it served over a bed of mashed sweet potatoes which is decidedly un-Texan, but what can I say… I’m a California girl at heart.

-Prep time:
+Prep time: 20 mins

-Cook time:
+Cook time: 10 hours

-Total time:
+Total time: 10 hours 20 mins

 Serves: 12-16 servings